Charelk2/Flinkdink2/README.md

 progress.

 The math module's red dots are styled inline with explicit dimensions so they remain visible even if Tailwind utilities are unavailable.
-A small number in the top-right corner shows how many dots appear on the current slide.
+A tiny black number in the top-right corner (about 10&nbsp;px) shows how many dots appear on the current slide.
 Term&nbsp;1 now introduces numbers gradually:

 - **Week&nbsp;1** – numbers 1–5 in order
 - **Week&nbsp;2** – numbers 1–5 shuffled, followed by 6–10